-This author is still enough of a scientist not to throw each and any scientific result into the fiery pit and pull out a magic wand to get his broken computer or car working again, but he also will not discard observable results – even if only by him – just because the established science tell him it could not be so.
+This author is still enough of a scientist not to throw each and any scientific result into the fiery pit and pull out a magic wand to get his broken computer or car working again, but he also will not discard observable results – even if only by him – just because the established science tells him it could not be so.

 If scientists have been wrong in the past, could it be that they are also wrong – or ignorant – today, or is our science today really so good that there is no doubt that it describes the world correctly?
 If today, some scientists might appear a bit too over-confident then we would expect that there are some observations that do not fit into the current interpretation of the world.

-So we have to ask: Are there such observations?
+So, we have to ask: Are there such observations?

-And indeed there are!
+And indeed, there are!

 One of those misfits is (a) the radioactive particle that does not do what it’s supposed to do when being watched, and the other one is (b) the wave that knows the future.

 (a) An unstable, radioactive, element has a specific rate of decay and if left alone that element will nicely decay at the rate established by many observers.
 But if under observation in a petri-dish it will be shy and don’t do its job of decaying at the prescribed rate.
-This author has to admit that he did not verify these results personally, but the next he has seen with his own eyes.
+This author has to admit that he did not verify these results personally, but the next phenomenon he has seen with his own eyes.

 (b) Take an electric circuit and watch the voltage with an oscilloscope.
 The circuit contains a switch to interrupt the circuit and throwing the switch would just change the voltage from high to low instantly.